 This event monitor can monitor multiple counters at once but gives you one option by default.
-If you happen to know the object name, counter name, and instance, you have the option to add them directly, or you can click the magnifying glass icon to the right of these options to open the counter chooser.
+If you happen to know the object name, counter name, and instance, add them directly.
 In the chooser, under "Network Device", type in the name of the one you selected earlier, and choose the authentication profile you would like to use when running this monitor.

 Next, choose the performance counter object you require and hit next again.
 Retrieving the list of counters within the counter object may take a few minutes.
 Once it's loaded, choose your counter.

 Once you've done this, you can adjust the alerts according to the counter you have chosen.
 Each counter is different and is used to measure different things, so the options are flexible.
 Under "Value", enter the value that will be compared with what the event monitor detects.
 You can specify if you would like alerts if the detected value is greater than or less than the value you entered.
 In the "Data Type" menu, select the type that best matches the selected counter.
 The type of data you choose will determine how the value is presented in alerts and graphs.
 Then, select the status level for the alerts that will be generated when the comparison check fails.

 You can leave the sample interval and the cache at their default settings unless FrameFlow's tech support team has told you otherwise.
 Under Authentication, select the account you chose earlier.
 At this point, you can run your monitor and begin collecting values.
 The results of your monitoring can be found in the History and Graphs section of the event monitor.